flanksource/docs/mission-control/docs/guide/config-db/scrapers/_custom.md

 :::note info
 They could have more fields or even missing some of these fields.
-The point is that only these fields are extracted.
+The point is that the scraper extracts only these fields.
 :::

 Consider a file that contains the following json data.